Citibank USA international wire transfer: Fees, rates & transfer times

 Note: These fees are subject to change and may vary based on the country you are sending money to and other criteria.
 Terms and conditions apply.

-Citibank USA Exchange Rates
+Citibank US Exchange Rates

 When you’re transferring money to a different country, an exchange rate is used to determine how much the recipient will be paid out in the local currency.
 It compares the worth of one currency to another.

-Additional Fees from Citibank
+Additional Citibank fees

 Sending/recipient bank and/or intermediary bank(s)A vast majority of international transfers are sent via SWIFT.
 That may mean that up to 3 intermediary banks, as well as a recipient bank, may take their own flat fee ranging from $20-$50.